The Black Summer Bushfires devastated Victoria over 12 months ago, but COVID-19 is slowing recovery.

 Your donation will help affected residents and communities get their lives back on track

 It's been a tough road for those affected since then.
-As Summer turned to Spring, the public's attention quickly turned to the Coronavius pandemic.
+As Summer turned to Spring, the public's attention quickly turned to the Coronavirus pandemic.
 COVID-19 has had an adverse effect on recovery, with tourism dollars lost, and communities unable to meet and hold events due to lockdowns.
-At the time of writing (June 2021), Victoria is in the midst of another lockdown, which also to regional areas also.

 There have been some wonderful stories of hope and generosity too.
 We've helped landholders settle into short-term modular housing on their own properties, we've collaborated with local organisations to get residents hooked back up to household water, and we've coordinated the donation of bushfire recovery tool kits with the help of big-hearted donors.